Sri Sri (film)

 Sri Sri is a 2016 Indian Telugu-language drama film written and directed by Muppalaneni Shiva.
 The film stars Krishna, Vijaya Nirmala, Angana Roy, Kunal Kaushik, Naresh, Murali Sharma and Sai Kumar.
-It was final films of Vijaya Nirmala and Krishna before their deaths in 2019 and 2022, respectively.
+It was final film of both Vijaya Nirmala and Krishna before their deaths in 2019 and 2022, respectively.

 Plot

-The film revolves round a retired law professor Sripada Srinivasa Rao (Krishna) and his family.
-Their happiness, the only daughter is killed by powerful and merciless people and how Sri Sri takes revenge on the killers of his daughter forms the crux of the story.
+The film revolves round retired law professor Sripada Srinivasa Rao (Krishna) and his family.
+The sole source of their happiness, their only daughter is killed by powerful and merciless people.
+How Sri Sri takes revenge on the killers of his daughter forms the crux of the story.